BLCM/bl3mods/Apocalyptech/README.md

   will scale to your character regardless.  **NOTE:** in order for this to be active, you have to enter the game once, and then quit back out to the main menu.
 No idea why that's required, but I have yet to find a workaround.
+- `torgue_ar_full_auto.txt` - Makes (nearly) all Torgue ARs full-auto.
+The exceptions are the handful of legendary ARs which have inherent burst-fire mechanics.
+(Only the Alchemist needed tweaking, of the legendaries.)

 ## Economy-related Mods